0xEDU/ft_lex/README.md

 ## Project Design

-- The design for this project is heavily inspired on DOOM's engine, each step of the lexer should be in a self-contained Rust module that expose only public I/O interfaces, the logic of the module should be private to the module.
+- The design for this project is heavily inspired on DOOM's engine, each step of the lexer should be in a self-contained Rust module that expose only an `invoke()` function and it's I/O types, the logic of the module should be private to the module.
 - Error handling should be done by bubbling up a value from LexError enum.

 ## Modules